What is the Best Woodworking Bench of March, 2020

 For seasoned woodworkers, on the other hand, Sjobergs is well-known as one of the best manufacturers of woodworking tables.

 Aside from the fact that the company makes it a point to use high-end materials, Sjobergs stands above its competition in one other important area too: craftsmanship.
-It may seem odd, but producers of woodworking tables rarely put the same level of excellence into their products that their customers do in their projects.
+It may seem odd, but producers of woodworking tables rarely put the same level of excellence into their products that customers do in their projects.

 Of course, few benches can be ideal, and this one does have some drawbacks.
 That being said, most of the disadvantages of this bench are minor annoyances rather than deal breakers.
 For instance, this bench does not include any kind of storage whatsoever.
 Though, it does have the option of adding numerous additional features like a storage area.
 Still, for the bench, you would expect a drawer at the very least, maybe a shelf below the main table area.